-On September 6, 2016, JAMA published new recommendations by the US Preventive Services Task Force (USPSTF) for screening adults at increased risk for latent TB infection (LTBI).
-USPSTF recommends screening adults at increased risk for TB infection, including those who were born in or lived in countries with increased TB disease prevalence and persons who have lived in high-risk congregate settings (e.g., homeless shelters or correctional facilities) in the U.S.
+US Preventive Services Task Force (USPSTF) recommends screening adults at increased risk for TB infection, including those who were born in or lived in countries with increased TB disease prevalence and persons who have lived in high-risk congregate settings (e.g. homeless shelters or correctional facilities) in the U.S.

-Short-course regimens (12-dose weekly isoniazid/rifapentine or rifampin daily for four months) have similar efficacy and higher treatment completion rates as compared with 9 months of daily isoniazid and are recommended for most patients who need treatment for LTBI.
+Short-course regimens (3HP or Rifampin daily for 4 months) have similar efficacy and higher treatment completion rates as compared with 9 months of daily isoniazid and are recommended for most patients who need treatment for LTBI.

 Treatment Regimens for LTBI